 Statement: Git is the most powerful tool in modern development.

-It doesn't matter in what language you develop.
+It doesn't matter what language you develop.
 If you work on any development, you need Git!

-Let's have a look at what Git even is and why it's so important.
+Let's look at what Git is and why it's so important.

 This is a series around Git, Git commands, GitHub, and more ❤️

-There are more VCS in existence like CVS, SVN, and more.
+There are more VCS, like CVS, SVN, and more.
 However, Git is by far the most used one.